Trump forges ahead on Jerusalem-as-capital despite warnings - Aurora Sentinel

 Palestinian political factions led by Abbas’ Fatah movement called for daily protest marches this week, starting Wednesday.
 East Jerusalem, now home to more than 300,000 Palestinians, was captured by Israel in 1967 and then annexed in a move most of the international community has not recognized.

 Federman reported from Jerusalem.
-Associated Press writers Karin Laub in Amman, Jordan; Josh Lederman in Brussels; Elaine Ganley in Paris; Suzan Fraser in Ankara, Turkey, and Aya Batrawy in Dubai, United Arab Emirates, contributed to this report.
+Associated Press writers Karin Laub in Amman, Jordan; Josh Lederman in Brussels; Matthew Pennington and Bradley Klapper in Washington; Elaine Ganley in Paris; Suzan Fraser in Ankara, Turkey, and Aya Batrawy in Dubai, United Arab Emirates, contributed to this report.